leandrocalmeida/ResourceMatter/README.md

 # Description of this repository
-Resources matter.
-An in-depth evaluation of the egress drop problem for Active Queue Management in programmable data planes
+In this repository, you can find all artifacts used in the paper *Resources matter.
+An in-depth evaluation of the egress drop problem for Active Queue Management in programmable data planes*

+## Folders